TRIFLUOPERAZINE

 Diet & Lifestyle Advise

-• Exercise regularly and maintain healthy body weight.
+- Exercise regularly and maintain a healthy body weight.

 Special Advise

-• If you are going to have a special X-ray examination of spinal cord or brain involving metrizamide (chemical), inform your doctor that you are taking TRIFLUOPERAZINE.
+- If you have a special X-ray examination of the spinal cord or brain involving metrizamide (chemical), inform your doctor that you are taking TRIFLUOPERAZINE.

-• Blood tests are recommended while taking TRIFLUOPERAZINE to monitor blood counts and liver functioning.
+- Blood tests are recommended while taking TRIFLUOPERAZINE to monitor blood counts and liver function.

-• This medication may make you more sensitive to the sun.
-Limit your time in the sun.
-Avoid tanning booths and sunlamps.
-Use sunscreen and wear protective clothing when outdoors.
-Tell your doctor right away if you get sunburned or have skin blisters/redness.
+- This medication may make you more sensitive to the sun.
+Limit your time in the sun, avoid tanning booths and sunlamps, use sunscreen, and wear protective clothing when outdoors.
+Tell your doctor right away if you get sunburned or have skin blisters or redness.

-• This medication may make you sweat less, making you more likely to get heat stroke.
+- This medication may make you sweat less, making you more likely to get heat stroke.
 Avoid doing things that may cause you to overheat, such as hard work or exercise in hot weather, or using hot tubs.
-When the weather is hot, drink a lot of fluids and dress lightly.
+When the weather is hot, drink lots of fluids and dress lightly.

 Patients Concern